Helping is part of my DNA – really!

 Before I knew it, I was raising my own wonderful children (3 babies in just over 3 years!).
 It was a super-busy, fun-filled time.
 Multi-tasking was a given; sleep was a gift!
 Yet, I still made the time to do more in any way I could: co-operative playgroups, outdoor sports coordinator, Brownie leader, school volunteer.
 I also continued a tradition I started while in high school: donating blood on a regular basis.
 Happy to share I’ve made more than 100 donations!

 Small gestures….but each one a satisfying achievement.

-It’s a thrill guiding a challenging project through to fruition – on time and on budget.
+So, it comes as no surprise to most that I enjoy guiding a challenging project through to fruition – on time and on budget.
 And I absolutely love being in a position where I can reach out and provide support.
 Perhaps a client looking for money-saving suggestions, a supplier calling to discuss pricing or delivery timelines, or one of my colleagues looking to brainstorm ideas for an upcoming campaign.
 My adrenaline flows when I’m able to juggle competing priorities and see results!